magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/widgets-development.md

 This section is used to preview and test widget definitions.
 It is presented as a mini dashboard containing one widget instantiated from the current widget definition.
-It has mostly all functionality provided by usual ThingsBoard dashboard, with some limitations.
+It has mostly all functionality provided by usual IoT Hub dashboard, with some limitations.
 For example, "Function" can only be selected as datasource type in widget datasources section for debugging purposes.

 ![image](/images/user-guide/contribution/widgets/widget-editor-preview.png)